voronianski/is-express-schema-valid/README.md

 app.use(handleErrors);

 function findAndLoginUser (req, res, next) {
-    // if schema validation falis
+    // if schema validation fails
-    // this middleware wont be called
+    // this middleware won't be called
 }

 function handleErrors (err, req, res, next) {
     // validation error will passed as first argument
-    // return it or match with your api responses
+    // you can return it or match with your api responses }
-}

 app.listen(3000);